lfe/lfe/doc/src/lfe_guide.7.md

 defined before the macro is used.

 Scheme's syntax rules are an easy way to define macros where the body is just a simple expansion.
-The are implmeneted the the module `scm` and are supported with ``scm:define-syntax`` and ``scm:let-syntax`` and the equivalent ``scm:defsyntax`` and ``scm:syntaxlet``.
+The are implemented the the module `scm` and are supported with ``scm:define-syntax`` and ``scm:let-syntax`` and the equivalent ``scm:defsyntax`` and ``scm:syntaxlet``.
 Note that the patterns are only the arguments to the macro call and do not